Pallavi-S-02/Air-Quality-Index/README.md

 # Air-Quality-Index
-1.The main aim of the project is to check the quality of the air throgh PM2.5 particles .
+1. The main aim of the project is to check the quality of the air throgh PM2.5 particles .
-2.Extracted the dataset from various websites through webscrapping (using Beautiful Soup library).
+2. Extracted the dataset from various websites through webscrapping (using Beautiful Soup library).
-3.Worked on various Advanced Regression models[Lasoo regression, Random forest , XGboost] with hyperparameter tuning to imporve my model accuracy.
+3. Worked on various Advanced Regression models[Lasoo regression, Random forest , XGboost] with hyperparameter tuning to imporve my model accuracy.
 Out of these models Xgboost performed very well giving less error.